EdouardPradie/EdouardPradie/README.md

 I'm passionate about low level programming, IoT and I start web development. <br/>
 I want to expand my knowledge in one categories for a future job.

-* 🏠  I'm based in Bordeaux but you can also see me at French Guyana  🏠
+* 🏠  I'm based in Bordeaux but you can also see me in French Guyana  🏠
 * 🚀  passionate about space an aeronautic   🚀
 * ✉️  You can contact me at [edouard.pradie@epitech.eu](mailto:edouard.pradie@epitech.eu)  ✉️